nuts-foundation/nuts-consent-cordapp/docs/pages/technical/corda_consent_model.rst

 `Corda attachments <https://docs.corda.net/tutorial-attachments.html>`_ are basically several files bundled in a single zip-file.
 They are not part of the transaction, but their hash is.
 It's cryptographically hard to change a file so that it has the same hash as a different piece of data (not enough energy in the universe type hard).
 Attachments can also be large since they'll contain an encrypted version of a FHIR bundle.
-Not having to send the data all the time can be a time saver. :ref:`Custom flow logic <nuts-consent-cordapp-flows>` is responsible for sending or requesting different attachments from another party within the same transaction.
+Not having to send the data all the time can be a time saver. :ref:`Custom flow logic <nuts-consent-cordapp-technical-flows>` is responsible for sending or requesting different attachments from another party within the same transaction.

 Attachments referenced in a Nuts consent transaction contain two files: